-Child Sexual Exploitation (CSE) is a form of child sexual abuse.
-CSE happens when anyone under the age of 18 is encouraged, forced or manipulated into sexual acts, often in exchange for something.
+Child Exploitation (CE), including Child Sexual Exploitation happens when anyone under the age of 18 is encouraged, forced or manipulated into criminal or sexual acts, often in exchange for something.

 Taxi drivers are in a unique position to help

 Evidence shows that taxis are often used to transport children (both girls and boys) between hotels, pubs and other places where they are exploited.
 So it’s not just a good idea for taxi drivers to be able to spot the signs of exploitation, it’s their responsibility.

 Exploited children are usually too terrified and ashamed to ask for help themselves.
 Taxi drivers are in a unique position to notice when all may not be right with passengers in their vehicle, pass their concerns on to the police – and potentially save a child from the nightmare of exploitation.

 It’s never the child’s fault

 Exploitation of children is a crime that can affect any child, anytime, anywhere, regardless of their social or ethnic background.
 CE and CSE can be carried out by individuals, by street gangs or by groups.
 It can be motivated by money or by sexual gratification.
 But in all cases, there is an imbalance of power – vulnerable children are controlled and abused by adults or by other children.

 The grooming process

 Perpetrators gain control over children by grooming them, this can be in person, via mobiles or online, offering excitement, drugs, alcohol, gifts and affection.
 At first, this control may take the guise of ‘romance’ or ‘friendship’.

 But once a child does something – even something really small – that they know they might get ‘in trouble’ for, they become vulnerable to blackmail.
 As the exploitation gets worse, terrifying threats and violence may be used to keep children compliant.
 They are sexually exploited not just by the original perpetrators but often by many other abusers.